bluedata-katacoda/katacoda-scenarios/CDH_scenario/step10.md

 <br>`cd deliverables`{{execute}}
 <br>`ls `{{execute}}

-Congratulations you have successfully upgraded the HDP image.
+Congratulations you have successfully created CDH image.

 To make the new image appear in App Store.
 Copy the bin file to /srv/bluedata/catalog using the following commad